Macrometacorp/docs/docs/apps/sole-factory.md

 - Personalized recommendations - Macrometa Stream Workers read visitor actions from a Collection Stream, creating a list of recommended products for each visitor.
 - Real-time stock updates - Macrometa Stream Workers read product updates from a Collection Stream, updating the product stock in real-time.
-- Search - Macrometa GDN Search service enables full-text search for our storefront, enabling users to find products based on a variety of terms including product name, brand and category.
+- Search - Macrometa GDN Search service enables full-text search for our storefront, enabling users to find products based on a variety of terms including product name, brand, and category.
 - Serverless backend – Macrometa Query Workers provides an interface between the web app and the backend, providing ultra-low latency data and compute.

 ## Visitor Personalization